binaryage/dirac/docs/installation.md

-If this is your first Dirac installation and you are not familiar with Dirac features I first recommend following [the demo walktrough in Dirac Example project](https://github.com/binaryage/dirac-sample) to learn the basics and test-drive Dirac on properly-configured project.
+If this is your first Dirac installation and you are not familiar with Dirac features I first recommend following [the demo walktrough in Dirac Example project](https://github.com/binaryage/dirac-sample) to learn the basics and test-drive Dirac on a properly-configured project.

 Here are the ingredients you are going to need: